ZainRizvi/ZainRizvi.github.io/_posts/2019-08-07-so-good-they-can-t-ignore-you-key-ideas.md

 I'm going to skip the persuasive arguments that Cal listed and jump straight to the conclusions that resonated with me

+# Value your Autonomy

-# "Discover your Passion" is a Lie
+"Find your Passion" is a lie.
+That's not how humans work

 Reality: We become passionate about any work that can meet certain requirements